 Deflation and the Great Depression

-In the Great Depression, there was large fall in output, and this caused deflation.
+In the Great Depression, there was a large fall in output, and this caused deflation.
 Prices fell quite significantly.

 The reason the Great Depression let to deflation was